amueller69/Law-School-Notes/Spring-2019/ConLaw/02-Federalism.md

       * Has been reluctance by courts to consider motive as long as activity falls within definition of commerce (i.e. moral end instead of economic end), though this appears to conflict with *McCulloch*
       * When contrasted with *Hammer*, it becomes clear that there is an arbitrariness in how the court applied this doctrine
   * *Hoke v.
 U.S.* (1913): upholds Mann Act prohibiting interstate transportation of women for immoral purposes
   * *Hammer v.
-Dagenhart* (1918): Act banning interstate shipment of goods produced by child labor is unconstitutional b/c controls production rather than commerce
+Dagenhart* (1918): Act banning interstate shipment of goods produced by child labor is unconstitutional because controls production rather than commerce
     * Necessary effect of ban is to regulate hours of child labor in manufacturing and mining occurring intrastate
     * Court concludes that 10th Amendment reserves control of activities such as mining and manufacturing, so federal laws regulating interstate commerce were unconstitutional if they sought to control mining
     * Court argue that if upheld, there would be far reaching effects of allowing to control matters reserved for local authorities simply by prohibiting the movement of commodities out of state would effectively end state control over the matters